Pingumaniac/Pingumaniac/README.md

 * 🔥 I am currently a Master's (M.Sc.) student in computer science and also a recipient of Engineering Graduate Fellowship at Vanderbilt University.
 * 🌱 My M.Sc. advisor is Professor Yu Huang (黄羽 教授).
 She is very nice (她很好).
 Her success is my success.
-* 🎓 I have graduated from the State University of New York Korea (SUNY Korea) with a double major in computer science (CSE), and applied mathematics and statistics (AMS).
+* 🎓 I graduated from the State University of New York Korea (SUNY Korea) with a double major in computer science (CSE), and applied mathematics and statistics (AMS).
-* 📫 Thus, I have visited Stony Brook University (SBU) during August 2021 - May 2022.
+* 📫 Thus, I visited Stony Brook University (SBU) from August 2021 - May 2022.
 * 🏋️‍♂️ I like to go to the gym in my free time.
 * 📚 I like to read books in my free time.
-* 📌 I am a commander in chief.
-I am always looking for clever and diligent chief strategists who can complete my incomplete strategies.
+* 📌 I pursue to be an excellent generalist.
 * 🍽️ My favourite food is Peking duck (北京烤鸭).
 Harbin lamb skewers are delicious as well.

 ## 🎲 Course Plan at Vanderbilt (Subject to change)